 Blanket purchase orders are for purchases that are made from the same vendor on a recurring basis when individual items purchased on blankets do not exceed \$250 per item.
 This provision does not permit individual departments to forgo the requirements to obtain quotes by purchasing multiple items that would have otherwise required quotes or formal bids.
 These can be produced on a monthly or quarterly basis not to exceed \$1,000 per vendor for each division.
-Any item in excess of \$250 shall require a separate requisition to be approved and will not be allowed under a blanket purchase order.
+Any item over \$250 shall require a separate requisition to be approved and will not be allowed under a blanket purchase order.
 The Finance Director has the authority to close any blankets issued in January with No Activity or that have a balance of less than \$10 remaining on July 30 of each year.

-With the exception of Central Garage, vehicle maintenance is an area in which planning ahead for all purchases may prove difficult.
+Vehicle maintenance is an area in which planning ahead for all purchases may prove difficult.
 In most instances, when equipment breaks down, it must be repaired as quickly as possible.
 It is given that some maintenance parts cannot be purchased under the lead time guidelines set forth, however, the purchase policy should still be the prevailing guide in obtaining vehicle parts.
-In an effort to minimize cost, while still providing for efficient operation, a blanket purchase order will be issued to the parts and maintenance vendors for whom business is done daily not to exceed \$3,000.
-Any item in excess of \$1,000 shall require a separate requisition be approved and will not be allowed under a blanket purchase order.
+To minimize cost, while still providing for efficient operation, a blanket purchase order may be issued to the parts and maintenance vendors for whom business is done daily not to exceed \$3,000.
+Any item above \$1,000 shall require a separate requisition to be approved and will not be allowed under a blanket purchase order.